splynx/docs/files/en/finance/billing_engine/recurring_billing/recurring_billing.md

 ![Automation](automation1.png)

-* **Minimal balance** - the minimum amount funds to be available in the customer's account after service charges to avoid being blocked, this field is 0.0000 by default.
+* **Minimum balance** - the minimum amount funds to be available in the customer's account after service charges to avoid being blocked, this field is 0.0000 by default.

 **Bear in mind, although the customer is blocked and their services suspended, the system will still account for the services from a billing perspective.**